ddt3/JMF-Python/README.md

 # Python Examples
 ## Introduction
-These examples are created using Python3.
-Python is available for a lot of platforms including Windows.
+These files have been created to serve as examples of how JMF/JDF can be used to manage jobs on PRISMAsync.
+Because of that these files are provided "as is".
+This means that e.g. performance, error handling, input validation have not been a priority.
+The examples have been written in Python because of the readability and availability of this language.
+Note that these examples have been created for Python3

+## Installation
 A version of Python can be downloaded here: https://www.python.org/downloads/
-Note that these examples have been created using Python3

-## Installation
-Run the downloaded Python installer and make sure to check "Add Python 3.x to PATH"
+For Windows: Run the downloaded Python installer and make sure to check "Add Python 3.x to PATH"

 ## Configuration
 Some Python libraries need to be installed before you can use these examples.
 To install the needed linraries, run: